Please Stop Saying These 15 Things at Sports Bars

 You may be of the belief that you can predict the result of the next pitch or throw or kick, and maybe you’re occasionally right.
 But again, unless you’re actually a professional athlete or ref, you probably don’t have a sixth sense for that kind of thing.

 Yeah, this team is pretty good, but they have nothing on the 1960 roster

 You may be a really big fan of this team and have even memorized every player who played on the team during each year they won a championship.
 But while you’re reliving the glory days and ignoring what’s happening this season, everyone else is secretly (or not-so-secretly) telling you to shut up.
-Check out these annoying speaking habits you have, explained by science.
+These are the words and phrases smart people never use.

 I’ll have the Caesar salad

 No one goes to a sports bar and sticks to their diet.
 Even if that’s your intention, accept defeat the moment you walk inside and order wings.
 Besides, don’t you know that calories don’t count when you’re watching sports?